 What Is Influenza?

-Group V varion (negative-sense single-stranded RNA genome)
+Influenza is a group V varion (negative-sense single-stranded RNA genome)

-A Member of the Orthomyxoviridae family
+It’s also a member of the Orthomyxoviridae family

 Other Group V Virion Species: